 Besides providing coverage of local government meetings, local sports events and school productions, [Peabody TV] has assisted our organization (PEF) in promoting our programs and events which benefit the students of Peabody.
 They provide assistance, support, and coverage of our annual Spelling Bee for middle school students.
 They offer training and internship programs for local high school students.
 Their employees are active volunteers in our community.Barbara K.

 Our mission is to stimulate cultural, artistic, and political expression through the use of video and digital media; to provide a secure forum that will allow the diverse populations of Peabody an avenue to explore the free and open exchange of ideas, and to provide open access to the most current communications technology.

 Want to meet the staff?

 Peabody, MA 01960

-Peabody Access Telecommunications has been the primary resource for the creation and distribution of local programming in the City of Peabody since 2007.
+Peabody TV has been stimulating cultural, artistic, and personal expression through digital media in the City of Peabody since 2007.